strimzi/governance/GOVERNANCE.md

 PRs which affect only a single component can be approved by at least one positive maintainer vote and one positive vote from an owner of the given component.
 If the PR author is a maintainer or an owner of given component, this counts as a vote.

-### Lazy majority rules
+### Lazy consensus rules

-Lazy majority votes use +1, 0, -1 votes and their fractions, where:
+Lazy consensus votes use +1, 0, -1 votes and their fractions, where:
 * +1 means "yes"
 * -1 means "no"
 * The numbers between +1 and -1 indicate how strongly you feel about the proposal